apache/orc/site/_docs/hive-ddl.md

 ```ALTER TABLE istari [PARTITION partition_spec] CONCATENATE;
 ```

-To get information about an ORC file, there is the orcfiledump command.
+To get information about an ORC file, use the orcfiledump command.

 ```% hive --orcfiledump <path_to_file>
 ```